-Our 48GB copy tests, which simulate copying large files such as movies, and a group of smaller files and folders as you might move during an uncompressed backup, confirmed CrystalDiskMark’s opinion, and my subjective experience.
+Our 48GB copy tests, which simulate copying large files such as movies and documents, confirmed CrystalDiskMark’s opinion, and my subjective experience.
 I’d have no qualms whatsoever about putting this drive in my system for everyday use.

 Note, that these are the results for a 1TB drive.
 Intel quotes significantly slower results in the sequential write and random read scores for the 512GB version—in fact, about half.
 That’s because there’s only a single chip on the 512GB drive rather than two.
 In effect, you’ve halved the pipes available to shotgun data.

 As the cache turns...